TJCSec/website/writeups/csaw-ctf-2020-qual-blox/index.md

 ---
 title: CSAW CTF 2020 Qualifier - blox (rev/pwn)
 date: 2020-11-03
-slug: /writeups/csaw-ctf-2020-qual-blox
+slug: /writeups/csaw-ctf-2020-qual-blox/
 excerpt: This was a two-part series from the 2020 CSAW CTF Qualifier involving a small Tetris-like game.
 author: Darin Mao
 ---

-This was a two-part series from the 2020 CSAW CTF Qualifier involving a small Tetris-like game. <!-- end -->I mostly did the second part, though will touch on some of the first as well.
+This was a two-part series from the 2020 CSAW CTF Qualifier involving a small Tetris-like game.
+I mostly did the second part, though will touch on some of the first as well.
 I will also go through the process of developing a solution that is doable with no scripting and only a keyboard.

 Solving this challenge was a big team effort.
 Shoutout to Tux, dns, and ItzSomebody for the first part, and pepsipu and infuzion for the second.